samliddicott/guvciew-meet4k/README.md

 Guvcview depends on the following:
  - intltool,
- - autotools,
+ - cmake,
  - libsdl2 and/or sfml,
- - libgtk-3 or libqt5,
+ - libgtk-3 and/or libqt6,
  - portaudio19,
  - libpng,
  - libavcodec,